 - three appointed Board members

 The Parliamentary Standards Commissioner is a role established by our legislation and is independent of the Commission.
-The position is occupied by Reverend Professor Michael Tate, AO.
+The position is occupied by Reverend Professor the Hon Michael Tate AO.

 The Commission is accountable to Parliament through the Joint Standing Committee on Integrity.
 The committee has six members representing the major political parties.